Red Grange Bio And Facts

-Grange had his prime playing years in the NFL cut short by a bad knee injury in 1927 (only two years in), and was never the same player after that.
-Even with his NFL career not turning out as dominant as his time in college football, Grange is still viewed as a football icon, who helped make the NFL much more popular.
+Grange had his prime playing years in the NFL cut short by a bad knee injury in 1927 (only two years into his career) and was never the same player after that.
+Even with his NFL career not turning out as dominant as his time in college football, Grange is still viewed as a football icon who helped make the game and the NFL much more popular.

 - Education: University of Illinois